dipAch/dipach.github.io/_posts/2025-05-08-understanding-leach-salz-uuid.md

 tags: [uuid, java, distributed-systems]
 ---

-A UUID is a 128-bit value used to uniquely identify objects or entities in computer systems.
+An UUID is a 128-bit value used to uniquely identify objects or entities in computer systems.
 The structure and interpretation of a UUID depend on its variant and version fields.

 UUIDs (Universally Unique Identifiers) are essential in distributed systems for generating unique identifiers without central coordination.
 Among the various UUID versions, Leach-Salz version 4 (also known as random UUIDs) is one of the most widely used.
 In this post, we'll explore how they work, their implementation, and their real-world applications.